tinode/chat/docker/README.md

 	At this point the database is initialized and loaded with test data.
 No need to do this again unless you want to reset the data or delete/recreated the DB container.

-6. Build the Tinode server image from the Dockerfile:
+6. Build the Tinode server image.
+This image also includes the [web app](https://github.com/tinode/example-react-js/):
 	1. **RethinkDB**
 	```
 	$ docker build --tag=tinode-srv tinode-server